robrichard/defer-relay-example/README.md

 See fetchGraphQL.ts for an example translation layer that converts the latest incremental delivery GraphQL response format to the Facebook internal format that Relay understands.

-This requires a small modification to relay-runtime to ignore errors thrown from missing fields in deferred responses.
+This requires a small modification to relay-runtime to ignore errors thrown from missing fields in deferred responses (https://github.com/facebook/relay/pull/5083).
 If a field is included in both a deferred and non-deffered fragment, Relay expects the server to return this field twice.
 The latest spec algorithm ensures the same field is not executed multiple times.